-Save the date and join RevGalBlogPals at the Franciscan Center in Tampa, Florida, for Big Event 2020: From Vision to Action.
-Registration will open on June 1, 2019.
+Join RevGalBlogPals at the Franciscan Center in Tampa, Florida, for Big Event 2020: From Vision to Action.
+Click here to register.

 Three outstanding clergywomen will share their stories and help participants explore how a vision for ministry becomes action in the world.
 Our week will include worship, plenary sessions, breakout and affinity groups; options for yoga, coaching, and spiritual direction; free time, social activities, and more.